 When Prevention Does Not Work

 So you tried our water damage prevention tips but the elements had another idea?
 Sometimes the best preventative methods cannot stop a catastrophe from happening.
 If a flood occurs in your home or business, immediately call a professional cleaning company to perform proper water extraction services.
 Don’t try to clean up the water damage on your own; mold and bacteria can form in your carpets and walls within hours.
 Only professional cleaning equipment can safely and completely remove water damage in your home.
 A Team Carpet Clean offers 24/7 emergency water extraction services to residents and businesses in Lawton, Oklahoma and surrounding areas of Comanche County.

-Oklahoma has been known to break rainfall records during the spring season.
-Due to the excessive flooding every spring, we receive many calls for rain water getting in homes.
+Oklahoma has been known to break rainfall records during the spring and fall seasons.
+Due to the excessive flooding, we receive many calls for rain water getting in homes.
 Here are our DIY water damage testing tips to test your home for potentially harmful moisture that should be removed with professional extraction, cleaning, and drying equipment.